godmar02/Bluemix-CodingComp/README.md

 - Make changes to the code however you want
 - Git add, commit and push - the source code repo has a continuous delivery pipeline that will automatically pick up committed changes and build those into your app.
 Check your app URL to see those changes.

-For further details on these methods and more visit the 'Start Coding' page which you can access in the left hand pane once you have clicked on your app within the Dashboard.
+For further details on these methods, and more, visit the 'Start Coding' page which you can access in the left hand pane once you have clicked on your app within the Dashboard.

 ## More in depth material